libktx/ktx/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.libktx/ktx-app.svg)](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.github.libktx%22)

-**KTX** modules should generally be added to the dependencies of the shared `core` module of your LibGDX application.
+**KTX** modules should generally be added to the dependencies of the shared `core` module of your libGDX application.

 > As a side note, defining `ktxVersion` as a property in `ext` is not necessary, as versions can be set directly in the `dependencies` section.
 However, extracting the dependencies versions is a good practice, especially if they can be